 Helmand is a strategically-important province with major supply routes for the opium trade and its proximity to Pakistan.

-where more than 450 British servicemen and women had been killed in fighting.
+British and US forces previously struggled for years to control the province, where more than 450 British servicemen and women had been killed in fighting.

 shs/jm (AFP, Reuters)